layilin/SP23-33852/_annotations/book4.md

 140.305 "melt with the minings of the hectic fire."
 Gilmore identifies this line as an adaption from John Armstrong's description of a lung infection in *The Art of Preserving Health* (1744).

-140.309 cow-itch.
+[plant] 140.309 cow-itch.
 Cowitch (*Mucuna Puriens*) an invasive vine that produces severe itching after contact with skin.
 Was used for composting, cattle fodder, and in medicine as a vermifuge.

 140.310 melasses.
 Molasses, the by-product of refining sugar cane.

-141.312 vermifuge.
-Vermifuge, or anthelmintic drugs, are used to eliminate parasitic worms in the body.

-* 141.313 worm-grass. <!--Gilmore notes that this is knotted grass; copy from bk II when note is done-->
+* [plant] 141.313 worm-grass. <!--Gilmore notes that this is knotted grass; copy from bk II when note is done-->

 [place] 141.317 Cornish mine.
 Places of tin deposits in Cornwall and the surrounding areas in western Britain.
 Grainger notes that tin acts as a vermifuge.